 But this doesn’t have to happen.
 At parties, make at least every other drink a nonalcoholic one.
 If you’re the host, be sure to provide plenty of cold, refreshing nonalcoholic drinks to keep your guests well hydrated.
-If you know you’ll be driving, stay away from alcohol.
-And remember, there’s no shame in taking a cab or sleeping on a friend’s couch if you feel at all unsure if you should be driving.

 Summer will end, but consequences can endure.